UCM Human Subjects Review Committee

-3. When you have completed the study or are renewing), complete the final (or renewal survey) in Blackboard.
-It is required documentation of the number of subjects and any adverse events the subjects experienced.
+3. When you have completed the study (or are renewing), complete the final (or renewal survey) in Blackboard.
+It is required documentation of the number of subjects in your study and any adverse events the subjects experienced.

-Not Human Subjects Research Determination - This form determines whether or not an IRB review is required.
-A formal "not human subjects determination" letter will be sent if approved.
+Not Human Subjects Research Determination determines whether or not a Human Subjects Review Committee review is required.

-Exempt Application - Exempt research is where the subjects are usually anonymous, no intervention and minimal risk.
+Exempt Application is where the subjects are usually anonymous, no intervention and minimal risk.

-Expedited Review Application - These are typically for research which has identifiable information, an intervention and minimal risk.
-Click for categories of research that may have an expedited review.
+Expedited Review Application is typically for research which has identifiable information, an intervention and minimal risk.
+Categories of research that may have an expedited review.

-Full Review Application - Full reviews address research that is associated with greater than minimal risks or includes protected populations including minors, pregnant women, fetuses or prisoners.
-The Human Subjects Review Committee recommends getting our assistance prior to this type of submission.
-This is due 5 days before the meeting dates listed below (see meeting schedule).
+Full Review Application addresses research that is associated with greater than minimal risks or includes protected populations including minors, pregnant women, fetuses or prisoners.
+The Human Subjects Review Committee recommends getting our assistance prior to submission.
+This is due 5 days before the meeting dates listed below.